Pristine Massive Star Formation Caught at the Break of Cosmic Dawn: Acknowledgments

-We analyzed public NIRCam WFSS data from the Cycle 2 program ``All the Little Things" (GO 3516; PIs: Matthee \& Naidu) \cite{naidu24}, which provides F356W coverage at the position of \id\ over the wavelength range of $3$--$4\,\mu$m.
+We analyzed public NIRCam Wide Field Slitless Spectroscopy (WFSS) data from the Cycle 2 program ``All the Little Things'' (GO 3516; PIs: Matthee \& Naidu) \cite{naidu24}, which provides F356W coverage at the position of \id\ over the wavelength range of $3$--$4\,\mu$m.
 We adopt the median filter technique for continuum subtraction, which has been widely adopted in the literature \cite{Kashino23_grism, Sun23_grism, liu24}.
-This approach models the observed continuum using a moving window (or ``kernel"), and subtracts it from the pre-processed 2D spectrum (i.e., flat-fielded and background-subtracted) to effectively isolate the emission line signals.
+This approach models the observed continuum using a moving window (or ``kernel''), and subtracts it from the pre-processed 2D spectrum (that is, flat-fielded and background-subtracted) to effectively isolate the emission line signals.

-The spectra were obtained at two slightly different PAs, approximately $56^\circ$ and $60^\circ$.
-To control the effects of PA dependent spectral overlap from nearby sources (``contamination"), we extracted spectra at the image positions of \ida\ and \idb\ from each PA individually, as well as from the combined data set including both PAs.
+The spectra were obtained at two slightly different PAs, approximately $56^\circ$ and $60^\circ$, {all with Grism R, Module A}.
+To control the effects of PA-dependent spectral overlap from nearby sources (``contamination''), we extracted spectra at the image positions of \ida\ and \idb\ from each PA individually, as well as from the combined data set including both PAs.
 This approach allowed us to assess the impact of contamination and to ensure that the detected emission lines are not driven by spurious features present in only one of the orientations.
 Each PA data set has a total on-source exposure time of 24,738\,sec for both positions of \ida\ and \idb.